About

 Administrator |

-View/Edit/Delete metadata tasks |
+View/Edit/Delete curation tasks |

-Working in a Grid Session
+Working in Curator

 -